Spidxxy/data3001-data-nrl-4/README.md

 If you would like to get involved with this project please contact David above\!

 [^1]:  ***Reference:** LeagueEyeTest (2024).
 If play the ball speed means something but mostly nothing, what is a better metric? \- The Rugby League Eye Test. \[online\] The Rugby League Eye Test.
 Available at: [https://www.rugbyleagueeyetest.com/2024/08/19/if-play-the-ball-speed-means-something-but-mostly-nothing-what-is-a-better-metric](https://www.rugbyleagueeyetest.com/2024/08/19/if-play-the-ball-speed-means-something-but-mostly-nothing-what-is-a-better-metric) / \[Accessed 15 Sep.
 2024\].*

+## Ed's Marking

+Grade: 8/10

+Comments: The paper is well motivated and well articulated.
+Some more background reading (with in-text citations) is expected, which may strengthen your motivation in the overview section.
+Data source section could have some detailed comments about advantage/challenges of using the data set in the context of model you may have in mind for the users.
+In the usage section, you proposed some models to the modelling team which is a nice touch, but could have addressed some connections to these models in the data description section.
+Overall, a great attempt and enjoyable reading.